A-mIn3/XMLSigner/README.md

 # XMLSigner
     The program uses the JAVA XML SIGNATURE API to sign and verify xml signatures .
-    For now it only supports  envelopped signatures with x509 certificates and  does not perform certificate path verification.
+    For now it only supports envelopped signatures with x509 certificates and performs content validation without certificate path verification.